dylanabzr/FastPrimeTest/README.md

 ![CodeSpeed](https://github.com/dylanabzr/FastPrimeTest/assets/128552152/a94b80ad-2e6d-457f-b15c-dc2e1d61d5b1)

 OBS: That's kinda obvious but i'll say it anyway.
 If you have a better CPU the code will run faster.
-That test was made on a 8th generation i5 with 6 cores and 12 threads (the specific model i don't have idea cause i made this test in the university computer that's way better than mine)
+That test was made on a 8th generation i5 with 6 cores and 12 threads (the specific model i don't have any idea cause i made this test in the university computer)